Norwegian Armed Forces: History

 An organised military was first assembled in Norway in the 9th century and its early focus was naval warfare.
 The army was created in 1628 as part of Denmark–Norway, followed by two centuries of regular wars.
 A Norwegian military was established in 1814, but the military did not see combat until the German occupation of Norway in 1940.
 Norway abandoned its position as a neutral country in 1949 to become a founding member of the North Atlantic Treaty Organization (NATO).
 The Cold War saw a large build-up of air stations and military bases, especially in Northern Norway.
 Since the 2000s, the military has transformed from a focus on defence from an invasion to a mobile force for international missions.

 Norway had its combat units withdraw from the War in Afghanistan in 2021.
 During the war, Norwegian combat forces had been on loan to ISAF, and later on loan to Resolute Support Mission.

 Organisation

-The formal commander-in-chief is King Harald V; however, the de facto supreme decision-making is made by the Cabinet, led by the Prime Minister.
+The formal commander-in-chief is King Haakon VIII; however, the de facto supreme decision-making is made by the Cabinet, led by the Prime Minister.
 The Chief of Defence (a four-star general or admiral) is the professional head and leader of the armed forces, and is the principal military adviser to the Minister of Defence.
 The Chief of Defence and his staff is located at Akershus Fortress in Oslo, while the Norwegian Joint Headquarters, responsible for commanding operations, is located in Bodø.
 The main naval base is Haakonsvern in Bergen Municipality, the main army camps are located at Setermoen in Bardu Municipality, Bardufoss in Målselv Municipality, and Rena in Åmot Municipality.
 The main air station is Ørland Main Air Station in Ørland Municipality.

 Military branches (in order of seniority):